-20.395 million… let’s let that number sink in.
-That’s the number of guests that visited Magic Kingdom in 2016, making it the most visited park in the world once again for its eleventh consecutive year!
+20.8 million… let’s let that number sink in.
+That’s the number of guests that visited Magic Kingdom in 2018, making it the most visited park in the world once again!
 With that being said, it doesn’t matter if it’s off-season or peak-season, guests should expect a crowded day at Magic Kingdom.
-No worries however, as surviving a crowded day (and having a blast while doing it!) is absolutely doable.
+No worries, however, as surviving a crowded day (and having a blast while doing it!) is absolutely doable.
 Check out these 14 ways to survive a crowded day at Magic Kingdom.

 1 – Pre-Trip Planning Required

 To be very blunt, pre-trip planning can make the difference between an excellent trip and a chaotic one.
 This is especially important when visiting Magic Kingdom.
 A few pre-trip planning items before visiting Magic Kingdom should include:

 - Create a My Disney Experience account (MDE)

 - Purchase park tickets and link them to your MDE account.

 - Make dining reservations with your MDE account at 6:00 am EST on the 180-day mark of your Advanced Dining Reservations (ADR) window.

 - Research rides via blogs and YouTube, then create a list of “must-do” attractions and entertainment for your party/family.